Bitcoin-ABC/bitcoinabc.org/_posts/2022-07-01-running-cashfusion-remotely.md

 chmod +x ElectrumABC-5.1.3-x86_64.AppImage
 ```

-If unable to run AppImage , it may be because you are missing the "Filesystem in User Space" (FUSE) library.
+If you are unable to run AppImage, it may be because you are missing the "Filesystem in User Space" (FUSE) library.
 This is the case with Debian and Ubuntu.
 To fix this, run the following commands:

 ```
 sudo apt-get install fuse libfuse2